adrien2p/statistical-js/README.md

     set3: [0, 1, 2, 3, 4]
 };
 ```
-Below, i've initialize 4 data set to use in below example.
+Above, i've initialize 4 data set to use in below example.

 ### Example